Tennessee Civil War National Heritage Area Staff

 December 24, 1946-January 9, 2013

-Our friend and colleague, Michael Thomas Gavin, passed away in January after a lengthy illness.
+Our dear friend and colleague, Michael Thomas Gavin, passed away in January after a lengthy illness.

 A native of New Jersey, Michael earned his undergraduate degree from Rutgers University before launching a career of community activism that took him across the country before bringing him and his wife Linda to Tennessee as one of the founding families of The Farm in Lewis County about 40 years ago.
 Michael received his M.A. from MTSU in the early 1990s before joining the Center for Historic Preservation in 2002 as the preservation specialist for the newly launched Tennessee Civil War National Heritage Area.
 With over twenty-five years experience in rehabilitating historic buildings, Michael was largely responsible for the Heritage Area's exemplary record of community service and research excellence.
 He contributed to and shaped preservation and research projects across the state.
 Among his monuments are: the Iron Furnace Trail, the Tennessee Civil War Trail marker system, the Glen Leven Farm project in Nashville, Doe Creek School in Henderson County, and Promise Land school in Dickson.
 Michael took great pride in his scholarship about Tennessee's vernacular architecture, especially log construction.
 His publication Barns of Tennessee, essays in The Tennessee Encyclopedia of History and Culture and A History of Tennessee Arts, together with numerous articles, reviews, and reports, remain seminal works.